Updated November 17, 2023

 While there is some overlap between stocks and equities, the main difference is the listing of shares.
 The company offers a portion of its equity to the public to raise capital, transforming it into a stock that can be traded on stock exchanges.
 These transactions occur in the stock market, and buying and selling stocks can transfer company ownership.

 The company promoter invests capital and holds ownership in return, constituting equity.
 Simultaneously, the company issues equity shares to the general public to raise capital, providing them with an ownership share.

 Below is the topmost Comparison between Stock vs Equities–

-This has been a guide to the top difference between Stock vs Equities.
-Here we also discuss the Stock vs Equities key differences with infographics, and comparison table.
+This has been a guide to the top difference between Stocks vs Equities.
+Here we also discuss the Stock vs Equities key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more